Gerandi/Meta/OPENALEX_MIGRATION.md

 # OpenAlex Migration Guide

+## ✅ MIGRATION COMPLETE - APRIL 2025

 This document outlines the changes made to migrate from multiple search providers to OpenAlex for paper searching in the Meta project.

 ## Overview

-We've replaced the previous search implementation that used multiple APIs (Crossref, Semantic Scholar, Scopus, Exa.ai) with a single, robust OpenAlex integration using the PyAlex library.
+We've replaced the previous search implementation that used multiple APIs (Crossref, Semantic Scholar, Scopus, Exa.ai) with a single, robust OpenAlex integration.
 OpenAlex is an index of hundreds of millions of interconnected scholarly papers with a free and open API.

-## Changes
+## Completed Changes

 ### Backend Changes
-1. Added new `openalex_search.py` service with the `search_papers_openalex` function
+1. Removed all other provider implementations (Crossref, Semantic Scholar, etc.)
-2. Configured PyAlex with proper settings for reliability
+2. Updated configuration to use proper email settings for OpenAlex
+3. Simplified `paper_search_service.py` to only use OpenAlex
-3. Updated API endpoints to use OpenAlex instead of multiple providers
+4. Updated DOI service to use OpenAlex for paper lookup
+5. Enhanced `openalex_search.py` to properly handle all search functionality
-4. Maintained API response format for backward compatibility
+6. Maintained API response format for backward compatibility

 ### Frontend Changes
-1. Updated the database selector to use only OpenAlex
+1. Updated the database selector to use only OpenAlex (disabled selection)
 2. Modified loading message to reflect the single database
 3. Fixed provider parameter handling
-4. Added announcement banner about the new search engine
+4. Ensured announcement banner about the new search engine is visible
-5. Fixed variable references to prevent undefined errors

 ## Benefits